Woronora Dam: Features and location

 Raw water from Woronora Dam is pumped to the adjacent Woronora Water Filtration Plant.
 This plant is one of nine in Sydney either operated by Sydney Water or privately owned and operated under contract to Sydney Water.
-The dam and water filtration plant supply water to the areas south of the Georges River including Sutherland, Helensburgh, Otford, Stanwell Tops, Stanwell Park, Coalcliff, Lucas Heights and Bundeena.
+The dam and water filtration plant supply water to the areas south of the Georges River including Sutherland, Helensburgh, Otford, Stanwell Tops, Lucas Heights and Bundeena.

 The Maritime Operations Division within the Department of Defence use the Woronora Dam reservoir to test its sonar facilities.
 The testing station is on a pontoon in the middle of the reservoir.

 The dam can be viewed by the public, and has a walking trail across the dam wall, and a picnic area including a carpark.
 Woronora Dam Road leads from the Princes Highway for seven kilometres to the dam.

 Popular culture

 The building of the Woronora Dam became part of the backdrop of the comedy drama Dad Rudd MP.
 The film featured several construction scenes and employed many workers and their families as 'extras'.